-505 Our indicators focus on informing value chain stakeholders including consumers between products 506 from different fisheries rather than assessing the overall environmental footprint of wild-caught 507 seafood (Sala et al., 2022).
-By providing clear and accessible information, these indicators enable 508 consumers to compare products and select those that are more sustainably sourced.
-The valorisation 509 of fisheries products is one of the primary activities promoted by Axis 4 of the European Fisheries 510 Fund, which serves as a tool to support fisheries growth (Regulation EU 508/2014).
+Our indicators focus on informing value chain stakeholders, including consumers, about the main relative sustainability levels between products from different fisheries rather than assessing the absolute and exhaustive environmental footprint of wild-caught seafood (Sala et al., 2022).
+By providing clear and accessible information, these indicators enable consumers to compare products and select those that are more sustainably sourced.
+The valorisation of fisheries products is one of the primary activities promoted by the Axis 4 of the European Fisheries Fund, which serves as a tool to support fisheries growth (European Parliament and Council, 2014; FAO, 2022).

-511 Currently, the proposed indicators apply only to fresh and chilled products, mainly due to the lack of 512 standardised consumer information rules for processed and canned products which hinders accurate 513 sustainability assessment.
-To extend the rating system to processed and canned products, legislation 514 should enforce the same stringent information requirements as for fresh and chilled products.
-Once 515 comprehensive data on the origin, catch methods, and processing practices becomes available, the 516 indicators can be expanded to include processed products, providing insights into a broader range of 517 seafood products and promoting better management practices across the industry.
+Currently, the proposed indicators apply only to fresh and chilled products, mainly due to the lack of standardised consumer information rules for processed and canned products which hinders accurate sustainability assessment.
+To extend the rating system to processed and canned products, legislation should enforce the same stringent information requirements as for fresh and chilled products.
+Once comprehensive data on the origin, catch methods, and processing practices becomes available, the indicators can be expanded to include processed products, providing insights into a broader range of seafood products and promoting better management practices across the industry.

-Successfully providing sustainability information, even when price is the primary driver in consumer 518 choice, requires strategic efforts to shape consumer behavior and market dynamics.
-Transparency and 519 scientific validation of eco-scored products can build consumer trust, encouraging them to pay a 520 premium (Sun and Sung, 2022).
-Furthermore, educating consumers on the long-term benefits, such 521 as ecosystem preservation and resource availability, can reinforce the value of this price premium 522 (Graça and Kharé, 2023).
-The challenge now lies in determining to what extent sustainability 523 information, such as a seafood eco-score, will drive sustainable production.
-This largely depends on 524 how the proposed system is implemented.
-For example, it depends whether a system will be 525 mandatory (as suggested by Penca, 2020) or voluntary.
-It also depends whether fisheries information 526 will become more detailed e.g., through a new CMO regulation, and how producers could add specific 527 information, e.g. on gear modifications, and how traceability is guaranteed.
-The system could serve 528 as a basic measure of ecological sustainability, highlighting areas for improvement, and incentivizing 529 data collection, especially in data-limited scenarios.
-For consumers, this system could enhance awareness and understanding of seafood sustainability issues broadly and provide detailed insights into specific species, catch methods, and origins.
+Successfully providing sustainability information, even when price is the primary driver in consumer choice, requires strategic efforts to shape consumer behaviour and market dynamics.
+Transparency and scientific validation of eco-scored products can build consumer trust, encouraging them to pay a premium (Sun and Sung, 2022).
+Furthermore, educating consumers on the long-term benefits, such as ecosystem preservation and resource availability, can reinforce the value of this price premium (Graça and Kharé, 2023).
+The challenge now lies in determining to what extent sustainability information, such as a seafood eco-score, will drive sustainable production.
+This largely depends on how the proposed system is implemented.
+For example, it depends whether a system will be mandatory (as suggested by Penca, 2020) or voluntary.
+It also depends whether fisheries information will become more detailed e.g., through a new CMO regulation, and how producers could add specific information, e.g. on gear modifications, and how traceability is guaranteed.
+The system could serve as a basic measure of ecological sustainability, highlighting areas for improvement, and incentivizing data collection, especially in data-limited scenarios, and a potential basis for internalizing the long-term ecological costs.
+For consumers, this system is able to easily enhance awareness and understanding of seafood sustainability issues broadly and provide detailed insights into specific species, catch methods, and origins.

-In this study, we intentionally did not combine the three developed indicators into a single score, 533 recognizing the complexities involved.
-Combining these indicators would require assigning weights 534 based on the varying perceptions and priorities of stakeholders, but this issue extends far beyond the 535 scope of this present article.
-Thus, we only focused on evaluating each indicator independently to 536 provide a nuanced understanding of various aspects of seafood sustainability.
-However, we 537 acknowledge that a consolidated score might be more practical for end-users.
-While different 538 approaches exist for combining these indicators, alike what is done in Life Cycle Assessment that 539 540 weight 16 different indicators into a single metric; we suggest starting with using a simple average of the three indicators, impact on seabed habitats, fish stock status, and bycatch risk of sensitive species, 541 542 to create a unified score.
+In this study, we intentionally did not combine the three developed indicators into a single score, recognizing the complexities involved.
+Combining these indicators would require assigning weights based on the varying perceptions and priorities of stakeholders, but this issue extends far beyond the scope of this present article.
+Thus, we only focused on evaluating each indicator independently to provide a nuanced understanding of various aspects of seafood sustainability, also recognizing the three evaluations favours the educational aspect to the consumers.
+However, we acknowledge that a consolidated score might be more practical for end-users.
+While different approaches exist for combining these indicators, alike what is done in Life Cycle Assessment that weight 16 different indicators into a single metric; we suggest starting with using a simple average of the three indicators, in addition to the individual scores on the impact on seabed habitats, fish stock status, and bycatch risk of sensitive species, to create a unified score.
 This method ensures a balanced representation of each aspect, offering a holistic view of fisheries' product ecological sustainability.
-543

-545 5.
-Conclusions
+5. Conclusions